“Sleep touches on nearly every aspect of our physiology and psychology, of our interaction with the world and with others.”

 Is this you as well?

-If it is, then will you join me on my October sale?
-It’s open for you right now – I’ve taken NZ$100 off the price for the entire month of October, so you learn the lifestyle solutions you need to put into place now in the lead-up to Christmas to ‘break the circuit of your symptoms.’
-Just apply the promo code CB2021 when you purchase.
+If it is, and if you aren’t overweight, then will you join me on my September sale?
+It’s open for you right now – I’ve taken NZ$100 off the price for the entire month of September and this offer is only for my newsletter community.I want you to discover the powerful lifestyle solutions you need to put into place now, to ‘break the circuit of your symptoms.’
+Just apply the promo code CB2022 when you purchase.

 I can’t wait for you to join me on this powerful programme that teaches you how to adjust your lifestyle using scientifically evidenced solutions to accommodate the change of life and reduce your symptoms.

 Cipolla-Neto J, Amaral F, G, Soares, Jr J, M, Gallo C, C, Furtado A, Cavaco J, E, Gonçalves I, Santos C, R, A, Quintela T. (2022).
 The Crosstalk between Melatonin and Sex Steroid Hormones.
 Neuroendocrinology 2022;112:115-129. doi: 10.1159/000516148

 Grivas T. & Savvidou O. (2007).
 Melatonin the “light of night” in human biology and adolescent idiopathic scoliosis.
 Scoliosis.
 4(2)6. doi: 10.1186/1748-7161-2-6.
 PMID: 17408483; PMCID: PMC1855314.

 Gursoy A., Kiseli M., & Caglar G. (2015).
 Melatonin in aging women.
 Climacteric.
 18(6):790-6. doi: 10.3109/13697137.2015.1052393.
 Epub 2015 Sep 25.
 PMID: 26029988.